ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 Available Commands:
-  alpha       Alpha subcommands provide early access to in-development features combine     Combines the private key shares of a distributed validator cluster into a set of standard validator private keys. completion  Generate the autocompletion script for the specified shell create      Create artifacts for a distributed validator cluster dkg         Participate in a Distributed Key Generation ceremony enr         Prints a new ENR for this node help        Help about any command relay       Start a libp2p relay server run         Run the charon middleware client
+  alpha       Alpha subcommands provide early access to in-development features combine     Combine the private key shares of a distributed validator cluster into a set of standard validator private keys completion  Generate the autocompletion script for the specified shell create      Create artifacts for a distributed validator cluster dkg         Participate in a Distributed Key Generation ceremony enr         Print the ENR that identifies this client exit        Exit a distributed validator. help        Help about any command relay       Start a libp2p relay server run         Run the charon middleware client